 Why does the IRS have such an interest in your RP distributions?
 Well, in the words of famous bank robber Willie Sutton, "That's where the money is."
 A lot of it, too!

-In fact, according to the Urban Institute, some $9.5 trillion was held in RPs at the end of 2012 alone.
+In fact, according to the Investment COmpany Institute, some $15.5 trillion was held in RPs at the end of the first quarter of 2017 alone.

 The fundamental purpose of any RP is to help taxpayers send some of today's dollars ahead for tomorrow's retirement.
 Interestingly, however, RPs were never intended as financial vehicles to build large estates for heirs.
 This has been a nice "unintended consequence" for taxpayers and their progeny.
 (And the IRS isn't happy about that.)